|Logs||No logs (audited)|

 For a high-performance VPN with a large selection of apps, the prices are quite competitive when compared to other alternatives, such as ExpressVPN.

 VyprVPN offers different payment options, including all major credit cards, PayPal, and Alipay.
 Unfortunately, there is no option to pay with Bitcoin or other cryptocurrencies at this time.
-If you want to pay for your VPN with cryptocurrency (anonymously), NordVPN or VPNArea may be better choices.

 Does VyprVPN offer a free trial?